RightService/rsrt/README.md

 3. A service has Qualification Questions, also known as Tier 2 Questions.
 If a Service has specific requirements on a user before they can be eligible for a service, the qualification questions will reflect that.
 For example, some services are only for non-English speakers, so the person creating the service would choose "Must not speak English".
 Then when a user searches for that service, they would not check the "I speak English" box on the search page.
 4. A Service also has a Checklist, showing a list of items (usually documents) a user must bring with them if applying at a Brick and Mortar location.
 Things like a Driver's license, proof of residence, a Green Card, etc.
 5. See Counties, Providers, Applications, Service Types and Reach for more functionality around services, as well as Basket and Ignored Services flags.
+6. When you publish a service, a Rule is activated that makes sure the associated Provider and Application nodes are also published.

 ----
 ## Providers (node type, group content)